-Whenever you install an identity (.p12 format) on an SNS firewall from the SMC server, certificate protection via TPM chip is enabled by default.
-The certificate is protected by a password stored on the TPM chip.
+Whenever you install an identity (.p12) format on an SNS firewall from the SMC server, private key protection via TPM chip is enabled by default.
+The private key is protected by a password stored on the TPM chip.

-In SMC, TPM-protected certificates can only be used in IPsec VPN topologies with encryption profiles of the type IKEv2.
+In SMC, TPM-protected keys can only be used in IPsec VPN topologies with IKEv2 encryption profiles.